KavikumariA/Face-Attendance-System/README.md

 - Start the application to begin real-time face recognition.
 - The system will detect faces and mark attendance automatically.

-## Contributing
-Feel free to submit pull requests or report issues.

-## License
-This project is licensed under the MIT License.

 ## Acknowledgments
 - OpenCV for image processing